Posts

 Wine Cabinet

 My wife Babs heard about a history professor who crafted wine cabinets, and thought it would be the perfect birthday present for me.
 We saw him one evening to pick the style, wood, and finish.
 A month later we brought the finished cabinet home in the back seat of the car.
 We were so impressed we decided to have a dinner party for it.
 Babs invited the professor, her shrink Paul Arnold, and his wife June.
 I brought the menu to Haskell's, a fashionable wine dealer, and came away with nine bottles and precisely when to drink them during the meal.
-The christening came on a warmish evening, beginning with #1, Weingut Muller Privat Rheinriesling Spatlese. #3, Chateau Thivin Cote de Brouilly, was uncorked when Paul and Babs went to the kitchen.
+The christening came on a warmish evening, beginning with Weingut Muller Privat Rheinriesling Spatlese.
+Chateau Thivin Cote de Brouilly, was uncorked when Paul and Babs went to the kitchen.
 The professor sampled the rogue bleu while he stared at the Girl with Red Chair, Brick Wall, hanging over the fireplace: “She has a beautiful little body, hasn’t she?”
 June leaned in, wearing a clingy red jersey knit.
 “You should see mine.”
-“Can th
+“Can that be ar

 Borgo